 A: Upon receiving your final home energy assessment information, Enbridge will facilitate payment within 6-8 weeks.
 For natural gas customers, the Home Energy Conservation rebate is initially posted on your bill as a credit and the rebate cheque is then issued the following business day after your billing cycle/date.
 If you have noticed the credit on your bill, your payment will be in the form of a cheque within 1-2 business days.

 Q: Will any of my personal information be shared when I participate in the Program?

-A: Any and all personal information you provide through registering online at enbridgesmartsavings.com or through the initial energy audit will be kept confidential between Enbridge Gas Distribution Inc., the Service Organization performing the energy audit, the Independent Electricity System Operator, the Ministry of Environment and Brickworks Communications.
+A: Any and all personal information you provide through registering online at enbridgesmartsavings.com or through the pre- energy assessment will be kept confidential between Enbridge Gas Distribution Inc., the Service Organization performing the energy assessment, the Independent Electricity System Operator, the Ministry of Environment and Brickworks Communications.
 The personal information that we collect from you is always limited to the purposes that we have identified to you.
-Participants contact information may also be shared with the IESO, the Ministry or a customer's Local Distribution Company so that they can contact participants about related programs, and for reporting on the Program, facilitating follow-up surveys, conducting studies, audits, evaluations or other verifications related to the Program, and for other purposes as permitted by privacy laws.
+Participants contact information may also be shared with the IESO, the Ministry or a customer’s Local Distribution Company so that they can contact participants about related programs, and for reporting on the Program, facilitating follow-up surveys, conducting studies, assessments, evaluations or other verifications related to the Program, and for other purposes as permitted by privacy laws.